 Students must not send or receive personal emails, use Instant Messenger, YouTube, Facebook or any other recreational use whilst in class.

-The ISA student printer prints A4 and A3 black and white and colour copies.
-All computers in the school are connected to the ISA Student Printer located downstairs in the student common area.
-Printing for ISA students is free of charge.
+The SAS student printer prints A4 and A3 black and white copies.
+All computers in the school are connected to the Student Printer located downstairs in the student common area.
+Printing for SAS students is free of charge.

 The Student Common Area is equipment with a vending machine, toaster, sandwich press, microwaves, Nespresso coffee machine (coffee pods can be purchased from the vending machine) and fridge.
 The fridge is for MILK ONLY.
 Any student food found in the fridge will be thrown away without warning.

-There is no student parking onsite at ISA.
+There is no student parking onsite at SAS.
 There is on-street parking around the school with all day parking in certain streets.

 We recommend buying your blacks from;

-You must always have access to closed-toed comfortable shoes as these shoes must be worn at all time within ISA unless directed by a teacher.
+You must always have access to closed-toed comfortable shoes as these shoes must be worn at all time within SAS unless directed by a teacher.

 Actors are required to purchase their own External Hard Drive to store their work on during the entirety of the course.
 All other equipment requirements will be administered through the Equipment Store.
 During Orientation Week you will be shown the correct equipment/room booking procedures.

-You must complete the Student Information Form prior to Orientation Week.
+You must complete the Student Information Form and the Student Health Intake Form prior to Orientation Week.

 Click here to complete and submit your STUDENT INFORMATION FORM.

 Your classes are scheduled Monday to Thursday, 9am to 5pm every week with a lunch break between 12pm and 1pm.
-There is an additional Friday singing and dance workshop targeted to advanced musical theatre students (not part of the Advanced Diploma curriculum).
-ISA is open from 8am to 8pm daily, (closed Saturdays and Sundays).
+SAS is open from 8am to 8pm daily, (closed Saturdays and Sundays).

 You must be on time for class each day.
 If you are late, you will be locked out and not allowed to participate in your first class of the day.

 Attendance at all classes is compulsory.
-It is the student’s responsibility to contact the ISA Director of Education in advance if they are unable to attend class.
-For further information on assessment and attendance, please see the ISA Student Handbook.
+It is the student’s responsibility to contact the SAS Director of Education and the SAS Student Services Officer in advance if they are unable to attend class.
+For further information on assessment and attendance, please see the SAS Student Handbook.

-The ISA staff look forward to meeting you all at Orientation and can’t wait to watch you grow over the next two years of training.
+The SAS staff look forward to meeting you all at Orientation and can’t wait to watch you grow over the next two years of training.